Skip to main content

 Understanding Severance in New York No-Fault Insurance Litigation

-The concept of severance in no-fault insurance litigation has become increasingly important as courts tighten procedural requirements and demand greater case management efficiency.
-Recent decisions from the Appellate Term, Second Department, demonstrate a clear trend toward granting severance motions when cases involve multiple accidents, different assignors, or distinct legal issues.
+Recent decisions from the Appellate Term, Second Department, show a clear trend toward granting severance motions.
+This is especially true when cases involve multiple accidents, different assignors, or distinct legal issues.

-This analysis of four recent cases reveals how insurance companies are successfully using severance motions to separate complex multi-claim lawsuits, and what medical providers can expect when facing these procedural challenges.
+This analysis of four recent cases reveals how insurance companies use severance motions to break apart complex multi-claim lawsuits.
+It also explains what medical providers can expect when facing these procedural challenges.

 The Practical Reality: Losing Severance Motions

-The persistence didn’t go unnoticed – after seeking leave to appeal to the Second Department on the last three cases (which was denied), there may have been some behind-the-scenes communication that influenced subsequent decisions.
-However, the legal precedent established by these cases remains firm.
+The persistence didn’t go unnoticed.
+After seeking leave to appeal to the Second Department on the last three cases (which was denied), there may have been behind-the-scenes communication that influenced later decisions.
+However, the legal precedent from these cases remains firm.

 Case-by-Case Analysis of Severance Decisions